 Our Board of Directors is made up of seven dedicated members who have been on the Board for several years.
-One Director, Kyle Wheeler, stepped down this year, and just after the end of the 23-24 fiscal year, Stuart McCormick joined the Board.
-Thank you Kyle, and welcome Stuart!
+One Director, Kyle Wheeler, stepped down this year and Anchal Verma will not be renewing her role on the board at the end of her term this year.
+In June of this year, we were pleased to have Stuart McCormick join the Board.
+Thank you, Kyle, and Anchal, and welcome Stuart!

 We are very proud of all we have accomplished together over the last year.
-While we have not seen the urgent advances in conservation that are needed in our province, we will be pushing hard for changes that protect nature and its ability to fight climate change and will halt and reverse the crisis of biodiversity loss.
-But we can't make change without you.
+Urgent advances in conservation continue to be needed in our province and we will be pushing hard for changes that protect nature and its ability to fight climate change and will halt and reverse the crisis of biodiversity loss.
+To support this, in 2025 we will begin work on updating our five-year strategic plan to help guide our future priorities and work.

+But we can't make change without you!
 Thank you again for your support and please keep raising your voice for nature in Alberta!

-Dr. Kecia Kerr Executive Director Steve Donelon Board Chair
+Dr. Kecia Kerr Executive Director

+Steve DonelonBoard Chair